 Psychologists: Telehealth Certification Institute LLC is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Telehealth Certification Institute LLC maintains responsibility for this program and its content.

-Other Professionals: This course qualifies for 90 minutes of instructional content as required by many national, state and local licensing boards and professional organizations.
-Retain your certificate of completion and contact your board or organization for specific filing requirements
+Other Professionals: This activity qualifies for 90 minutes of instructional content as required by many national, state and local licensing boards and professional organizations.
+Retain your certificate of completion and contact your board or organization for specific filing requirements.

 This is a non-interactive, self-study course.